subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 - This procedure can be iteratively repeated within each of the blocks, leading to k step RSB or k-RSB.
 An example of 2-RSB is shown in the rightmost figure with corresponding parameters $q_0, q_1$ and $q_2$.
 - The complete solution is obtained in the limit $k\rightarrow\infty$, in which case the elements of the matrix become a function $q(x), 0\le x\le 1$.

  To summarize, we have obtained a solution for the free energy ${\overline f}$ as a function of the elements of the matrix $Q_{ab}$, which can be regarded as an order parameter and this order parameter is the overlap between configurations belonging to different replicas.
 But what is the interpretation of this solution in terms of the spin glass model?
-We will answer this in the next sub-section.
+We answer this in the next sub-section.

 ### Connection between Replica Symmetry Breaking and the Spin Glass Model